The Via Alpina, a long-distance hiking trail, proceeds through the Sesvenna Alps, a subgroup of the Central Alps.

-The Piz Sesvenna (3,204 m asl) is the highest summit of the Sesvenna Alps.
+The highest summit of the Sesvenna Alps is represented by Mt.
+Piz Sesvenna (3,204 m a.s.l.).
 It is located in the Engadine, just west of the Italian-Swiss border.
-Also well-known is the Piz Lad, where the boundary stone of the border triangle Switzerland-Italy-Austria is situated.
-An important mountain on South Tyrolean territory is the Cima Undici close by Lake Resia.
+Also well-known is Mt.
+Piz Lat, the northern most peak of the mountain group, where the boundary stone of the border triangle Switzerland-Italy-Austria is situated.
+An important mountain on South Tyrolean territory, however, is the 2,926 m high Cima Undici close by Lake Resia.

-Highest peak: Piz Sesvenna (3,204 m asl)
+Highest peak: Mt.
+Piz Sesvenna (3,204 m a.s.l.)

 Area: South Tyrol, North Tyrol (Austria), Grisons (Switzerland)